nicolay-r/frame-based-attitude-extraction-workflow/README.md

 **Solution:** Employ a cache for NER results.
 We utilize `sqlite` as a storage for such data.

+### Sentiment Attitude Annotation

-Considered to run scripts which organized in the related [folder](scripts) as follows:
+Considered to run scripts which organized in the related [folder](scripts) in the following order:
 1. Caching extracted data from document into sqlite tables:
     * NER data [[script]](step1_ner_cache.sh);
     * Frames data [[script]](step1_frames_cache.sh);